Skip to Content

 pet akwaeke emezi

 Akwaeke Emezi is a visionary writer; there is no other word for it.
 Their debut novel Freshwater turned countless heads, won awards, and put them on the map as an author to pay very close attention to.
+They have been churning out books of every genre and style in a shockingly short space of time, and Pet marked their YA debut.

-In Pet, we follow Jam, a young woman who has been taught that there are no monsters anymore.
+In Pet, we follow Jam, a young trans woman who has been taught that there are no monsters anymore.
 And yet she has come to meet Pet, a creature born from one of her mother’s paintings.

 Emezi is a bold voice in contemporary literature, a non-binary writer penning some of the smartest non-binary books (and books in general) of our time.